top of page

 • Determine the type of traffic control setup and assign personnel specific duties.

-• Park in areas that provide safe entrance and exit of the work area.
+• Park in areas that provide safe entrance to and exit from the work area.
 Don’t create potential conflicts with other vehicles and equipment operating in the work area.
 Provide maximum protection for workers getting in and out of vehicles.

-• Hearing and eye protection is required when using chain saws or chippers.
-In addition, the use of chaps is required when operating a chain saw.
+• Hearing and eye protection are required when using chain saws or chippers, as noise and flying debris often meet or exceed OSHA exposure limits.
+The use of chaps is required when operating a chain saw.
+Hard hats, gloves and appropriate footwear (cut-resistant or high-top boots) must be worn when required by the hazards present.

-• Cut and stack limbs and brush in manageable pieces that are easily handled to avoid back injuries.
-Use equipment to move logs and large pieces of cut-up materials.
+• Cut and stack limbs and brush in manageable pieces that are easy to handle to avoid back injuries.
+Use equipment to move logs and large pieces of cut material.

 • Be aware of poisonous plants and insects.
-It is a good practice to wear long-sleeve shirts, gloves, and high-top boots when hazards can’t be avoided.
+It is good practice to wear long-sleeved shirts, gloves and high-top boots when hazards can’t be avoided.

 • Employees on foot must use extreme caution to stay clear of operating equipment.
 Always establish eye contact with the operator before approaching equipment.
 Chain saw and chipper operators must be trained to do the job.